 PMP might not be worth it if you:

-• Are very early in your career with little project experience — consider CAPM first
+- Are very early in your career with little project experience — look at CAPM first

 The 2026 Exam Change and Why Timing Matters